StrongLoop-Evangelists/workshop-band-app/workshop/01-init.md

 We will choose the current version of LoopBack, 3.x.

-_Note: While LoopBack version 2 is still being supported, it is advised to use the current version of LoopBack (`3.x`) which is chosen by default._
+_Note: While LoopBack version 2 is still being supported, version 3 is the current version and in general you should use it for new applications._

 ### What kind of application do you have in mind?